 “Hey-Lean” Jackson had to tell someone what she’d seen.
 She just wasn’t sure anybody would believe her.

 Hey-Lean Jackson knelt at the edge of the woods wondering what she should do.
 A car had just parked at the end of the dark dirt road.
 She watched in silence as a white man and woman emerged from the car, they walked to the back of it and pulled out an object about the size and shape of a large shoe box.
 Hey-Lean crouched down a little more as she watched the couple reach inside the trunk again and pull out what looked like a shovel and a gunny sack.
 She knew she’d better stay quiet and just wait.

 Hey-Lean Jackson grew up in the little village of Norman, out along Sperryville Pike in Culpeper County, Virginia.
-Hay-Lean was the oldest of three children, she was ten years old and in the fifth grade.
-She didn’t have a lot of friends so Hey-Lean spent most of her time alone in the woods.
+She was the oldest of three children, ten years old and in the fifth grade.
+Hey-Lean didn’t have a lot of friends so she spent most of her time alone in the woods.
 She’d found a little meadow surrounded by thickets, just up the hill from where she lived.
 There, the grass was silky and cool, she could lie for hours daydreaming about her plans of growing up.
 Hey-Lean didn’t want to end up living with some white family and helping raise their kids like so many other colored girls did where she lived.
 Hey-Lean had plans, she wanted to be somebody, she had dreams of becoming a famous writer, a poet maybe.
 It was in the midst of one of her daydreams that she was awakened by the sound of an approaching car on the gravel road.
 By now the couple had wrapped the box in the gunny sack and they were making their way further into the woods, they passed almost directly over Hey-Lean but did not notice her, it was getting on near dust.
 Hey-Lean began to worry that it was close to supper time and her Grandmother would be calling for her to come to dinner soon.